t18d/HuangSupplement/docs/wade.md

 'improved' Wade's syllabary:

 > The groups of sounds in this Dictionary are arranged alphabetically according
-> to the orthography adopted by Sir Thomas Wade for the Peking dialect in his
+> to the orthography adopted by Sir Tʜᴏᴍᴀs Wᴀᴅᴇ for the Peking dialect in his
 > elementary handbook … (p. vi)

 The perceived simplification results rather from the need to arrange lemmas in